 Seat dimensions: Our seats are 46cm wide x 46cm deep.
 The back rest is 52cm high from the seat.
 Armrests are 41cm apart and 61cm height from the ground.
 The Front Row Benches are 44cm deep.

 Food and Drink

-We have a small shop at the Theatre where customers can purchase hot and cold drinks, sweets, snacks and ice cream.
-During evening events this also functions as a bar.
+We have a small shop at the Theatre where customers can purchase hot and cold drinks, sweets, snacks, and Ronaldo ice cream.
+During evening events and hires this functions as a bar.